-Net realised (losses)/gains and unrealised (losses)/gains include foreign exchange gains and losses on investments other than trading of £177 million loss (2020: £241 million loss).
-In addition, net realised (losses)/gains and unrealised (losses)/gains include £nil million gain (2020: £2 million loss) on owner-occupied property taken to the income statement.
+Net realised (losses)/gains and unrealised (losses)/gains include foreign exchange gains and losses on investments other than trading of £850 million gain (2021: £177 million loss).

-Other income less management charges primarily comprises of other investment expenses in respect of investment management fees and net income charge relating to the Group's pension schemes.
+Other income less management charges primarily comprises of other investment expenses in respect of investment management fees and not income charge relating to the Group's pension schemes.